jdp-code/Trim2Circle/README.md

-Trim2Circle
+# Trim2Circle

 Trim2Circle is a web application that allows users to upload images, resize and crop them to a circle, and generate a PDF or ZIP file with the processed images.

+## New in this fork: Option to add a black border for cutting guidance

+## New in this fork: Ability to specify the border width

-Usecase
+## Usecase

-Custom figurines and tags for Teddy Cloud
+Custome figurines and tags for Teddy Cloud

 https://github.com/toniebox-reverse-engineering/teddycloud